No. 105 Helicopter Unit, IAF: History

 105 Helicopter Unit, also known as "The Daring Eagles", is the second oldest helicopter unit of the Indian Air Force (IAF).
 It was officially raised on 23 November 1959 in Jorhat, Assam, originally exclusively including Bell 47G helicopters.
 The unit was led by its first commanding officer, Flt Lt M S Kapoor, who laid the foundation for its future achievements.

 From its inception, the 105 Helicopter Unit played a vital role in the development of rotary-wing operations in India.
 The unit's initial role was focused on providing reconnaissance and transport support in remote and challenging areas.
 The 1962 Indo-China conflict marked a crucial chapter for the unit, as it was tasked with covering the entire border along Bhutan and Burma.
 The courage and bravery shown during these operations earned the unit significant accolades, including the prestigious Vir Chakra and Vayu Sena Medal for its role in safeguarding India's northeastern borders.

 In 1963, the unit moved to Chabua and was re-equipped with MI-4 helicopters, further enhancing its operational capabilities.
 The MI-4 helicopters were used for a wide range of operations, from troop transport to logistical support in difficult terrains.
 During this period, the unit grew in capability, adapting to new challenges and expanding its operational roles.

 One of the most defining moments for the 105 Helicopter Unit came during the Indo-Pak War of 1971.
 The unit carried out bold and daring operations, which were crucial to the success of Indian military efforts.
 The unit airlifted over 6,000 troops and 179,160 kilograms of military hardware in and around the hostile territory of Dacca (now Dhaka), significantly contributing to the success of Indian forces in the eastern theater of the war.
 For this valiant effort, the unit was awarded the Vir Chakra and Vayu Sena Medal.
-During the same period, the unit played a key role in humanitarian operations, further cementing its reputation as a versatile force.
-The 105 Helicopter Unit's ability to seamlessly switch between military operations and humanitarian efforts showcased its immense flexibility and dedication to national service.
+During the same period, the unit played a key role in humanitarian operations..

 In 1981, the 105 Helicopter Unit transitioned to the MI-8 helicopters, which provided improved capacity, range, and operational flexibility.
 This change allowed the unit to continue expanding its role in the Indian Air Force.
 In the same year, a significant change occurred when the unit's name was changed from “Hill Hoppers” to “Hunting Eagles” reflecting its evolving role and growing reputation.
-A few years later, in 1984, the unit was renamed to “Daring Eagles” a title that has since become synonymous with courage, excellence, and commitment.
+A few years later, in 1984, the unit was renamed to “Daring Eagles”.
 The 1980s saw the unit achieve significant milestones, such as being the first helicopter unit to fire Rocket Pods (RPs) and drop bombs at the DK range in Kalaikunda, West Bengal in 1986.

 The unit also played an instrumental role during Operation Pawan (1987).